 From the Collaborative Bond and Money Market Data Portal

-An Entity is a body recognised by law as legally existing in accordance with an internationally agreed standard.
+An Entity is a legal body recognised by law as legally existing with legal rights and responsibilities, such as a tax filing.

-In the Collaborative Market Data Model Entities exist as legal entities or as Branches, with locations between square brackets, or as Funds or Compartments thereof.
+In the Collaborative Market Data Model Entities exist either as 1.
+Legal Entities or as 2.
+Branches, with locations between square brackets, or 3. as Funds or 4. as Compartments thereof.
 Each legal entity can have multiple branches, multiple funds and multiple compartments or sub-funds.

 Each Legal entity has a Legal Identity Identifier (LEI) as administered by the Regulatory Oversight Committee (ROC) of the Global Legal Entity Identifier System (GLEIS).

 Within the universe of Financial Institution Groups (FIGs) Branches typically have different Monetary Financial Institution Codes (MFIs).